satyakisikdar/CNRG/README.md

-Code repository for the paper *Modelling graphs with Vertex Replacement Grammars* by *Satyaki Sikdar, Justus Hibshman, Tim Weninger*.
+Code repository for the paper *Modelling graphs with Vertex Replacement Grammars* by *Satyaki Sikdar, Justus Hibshman, and Tim Weninger*.
 Submitted to ECML-PKDD 2019 journal track.
 All graph generation stats can be found in `all_stats.csv`.

 Run `python3 -m pip install -r requirements.txt` prior to running `runner.py` to install required packages.